What Causes Freckles?

 How Does the PicoWay Laser Assist with Freckle Removal?

 The PicoWay system is a revolutionary laser treatment for freckles.
 Instead of light energy, it uses sound waves to target and shatter pigment (in this case, the melanin composing freckles) into tiny particles that are then cleared by the body’s natural processes.

 Because the PicoWay laser uses ultra short pulses, it produces little to no heat, adding to patient comfort and dramatically decreasing the chance of burns.
 Furthermore, this freckle removal technique leaves the surrounding normal skin undamaged.
 The PicoWay laser can also be used for other pigmented lesions, such as age spots, sun spots, and even tattoo removal.

 What Can Patients Expect During the Procedure?
 Are There Any Side Effects?

 Laser freckle removal with the PicoWay system does not require topical or general anesthesia and is virtually painless.
 Most patients describe the sensation of tiny pinpricks with treatment.
 Treatments take approximately 30 minutes to complete, and you will need 1 or 2 treatments spaced 3 to 4 weeks apart.
 You may notice skin redness in the treatment areas immediately after a freckle removal session, but this will improve remarkably and is hardly noticeable after 72 hours.
 Some patients may also experience temporary lightening or darkening of the skin.
 You can apply makeup immediately after treatment.
 Since there is no downtime with the procedure, PicoWay laser freckle removal is an ideal treatment for people with busy, public lifestyles.

 Want to get rid of freckles?
-Contact Precision M.D. today to schedule a free consultation to see if you are candidate for a freckle-free porcelain façade via PicoWay laser treatment for freckles.
+Contact Precision M.D. today to schedule a free consultation to see if you are a candidate for a freckle-free porcelain façade via PicoWay laser treatment for freckles.